The Players: Charles Haley, Russell Maryland, Tony Tolbert, Jim Jeffcoat and Leon Lett.

 For all intents and purposes, it was the defensive line that did a large majority of the work for the best defense in the league in 1993.
 They gave up just over 70 yards rushing per game, forcing eight turnovers in three games.

 Charles Haley was one of the greatest winners in Super Bowl history and Jim Jeffcoat was one of the most underrated defensive ends in NFL history.
-Find the best bookmakers to bet on the games!

 The Players: Bryant Young, Dana Stubblefield, Rickey Jackson, Dennis Brown, and Charles Mann.